 step 3) Place and solder the components on the main circuit board: Use the parts placement diagram for information on the placement and orientation of the parts.
 Clip the leads after soldering.
-Here is a suggested sequence for installing the parts:
+Here is a suggested sequence for installing the parts for the version 2 board: